VDA5050/VDA5050/VDA5050_EN.md

 3. The warning must be reported until the vehicle has accepted a new order.

-#### 6.6.4.2 Vehicle receives an order with actions it cannot perform (e.g. lifting height higher than maximum lifting height, or lifting actions although no stroke is installed), or with fields that it cannot use (e.g. Trajectory)
+#### 6.6.4.2 Vehicle receives an order with actions it cannot perform or with fields that it cannot use

+Examples:

+- Non-executable actions: lifting height higher than maximum lifting height, lifting actions although no stroke is installed, etc.
+- Non-useable fields: trajectory, etc.

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer
 2. Vehicle reports the warning "orderError" with the wrong fields as error references
 3. The warning must be reported until the vehicle has accepted a new order.

 #### 6.6.4.3 Vehicle gets a new order with the same orderId, but a lower orderUpdateId than the current orderUpdateId